jbmagination/WiiLink24.github.io/services/food.md

 - Please try erasing save data for the Demae Channel, and setting it up again!
 Let us know in #demae-support if you continue to experience issues.

-### Will the Demae Channel order real food?
+### Does the Demae Channel order real food?

 - Yes!
 Some current information:
+  - Support has been released for Domino's in the United States and Canada.
-  - Support has been developed for Domino's in Canada, and Deliveroo in Europe.
+  - Support has been developed for Deliveroo in Europe.
   - There are plans to expand more services over to Demae for other countries.
 - If this ever changes throughout development, we will **always** have fake ordering, with restaurants curated from our team!

-### When Demae Channel releases, how will I pay for food?
+### How will I pay for food?

-- The Demae Channel only supports **pay-on-delivery**, where you will have to pay in either cash or card, to the delivery driver.
-You cannot input your card details into the Demae Channel or Set Personal Data in any way.
+- The Food Channel only supports **pay-on-delivery**, where you will have to pay in either cash or card, to the delivery driver.
+You cannot input your card details into the Food Channel or Set Personal Data in any way.

 ### Does WiiLink save my address when using Demae Channel?